JacksonKuo/blog/_posts/2026-5-31-gh-ruleset-codeowners.markdown

 * Any user that is not part of the CO file but has WRITE perms can't approve
 * Any CO files that are erroneous, users won't be able to approve

+#### Solution
+Create an evaluate ruleset and see how often the ruleset blocks

 # Misc
 What in the world is this: `Require review from specific teams`: [https://github.blog/changelog/2025-11-03-required-review-by-specific-teams-now-available-in-rulesets/](https://github.blog/changelog/2025-11-03-required-review-by-specific-teams-now-available-in-rulesets/).